balancer/balancer-v2-monorepo/pkg/deployments/tasks/deprecated/20210624-stable-pool/readme.md

 > ⚠️ **DEPRECATED: do not use** ⚠️
 >
 > This factory and associated Pools have been deprecated due to numerical issues when one of the token depegs.
-Use this [updated version](../../20220609-stable-pool-v2) instead.
+It was superseded by an [updated version (also now deprecated)](../20220609-stable-pool-v2).

 Deployment of the `StablePoolFactory`, for Stable Pools of up to 5 tokens.